Welcome to Disability Benefits Help, an organization committed to helping claimants across the United States receive approval for disability benefits.

 Visiting your Local Office

-In order to begin receiving SSI payments from the SSA, you must submit an application for benefits.
+In order to begin receiving SSI benefits from the SSA, you must submit an application for benefits.
 The best way to do this is to visit your local Social Security Office and discuss what will be needed to process your application and prove your eligibility status for Supplement Security Income benefits.

 When attending your appointment at the Social Security Office, make sure you bring as much information as possible so that the office can process your claim for benefits as quickly as possible.
 Items that will be needed commonly include your Social Security Card, your birth certificate, your landlord's information or mortgage statements, bank statements and any proof of income or assets (or lack thereof).
 Also provide the SSA with as much medical information as you can if you are applying for SSI benefits due to a disability.
 This will mean including a complete copy of your medical records, the names of your doctor as well as contact information for the hospitals and clinics that you have been seen at.

-Your SSI Claim
+Your SSI Benefits Claim

 If you are looking to file an SSI claim, you should strongly consider consulting a Social Security Attorney.
 Over 60% of initial SSI claims are denied.
 Oftentimes claims are denied due to the fact that the paperwork is filled out incorrectly or necessary medical documentation is missing.
 An attorney will be able to help you throughout the application process.
 If your initial application for SSI benefits is denied by the SSA, you do have a right to appeal the decision.
 Your disability attorney will be able to help you through the appeals process as well and represent you at your disability hearing.